Sanchochx/coffee_bros/context/arch_status.md

       - When timer reaches 0: sets is_powered_up to False
       - Calls _update_appearance() to remove golden border visual
       - Powered-up state persists for full duration regardless of damage
+    - **Shooting cooldown (US-019):**
+      - Decrements shoot_cooldown by 1 each frame when > 0
+      - Prevents rapid shooting by requiring cooldown to reach 0

 ### src/entities/platform.py
 - **Purpose:** Platform entity for ground and floating platforms